swiffyjk/bleh/README.md

 To combine all the separate files into a Tampermonkey-compatible file, run the `node index.js` script and it will update the `bleh.user.js` file for use.
 If you want to work on this script, use `node index.js dev`, and then use the Violentmonkey extension to load it, and click "track external edits".
 It'll update automatically.

+## Licenses

+This project includes the 'Overpass' font as woff2 files which is licensed under the SIL Open Font License 1.1.
+See fonts/LICENSE for details.

 ---

 kate 2022-2025